 Children of the Bart’s Oxford Study: insights into the changing dynamics of susceptibility to Type 1 diabetes

-With support from Diabetes UK, Dr Kathleen Gillespie will extend the existing Bart’s–Oxford study, the world’s longest running family study of Type 1 diabetes.
-Her work will provide a unique resource of biological samples for the study of genetic risk factors, environmental influences and their impact on the immune system over time.
+Dr Kathleen Gillespie will extend the existing Bart’s–Oxford study, the world’s longest running family study of Type 1 diabetes.
+Her work will provide a unique resource of biological samples, to enable scientists to study the genetic risk factors, environmental influences and their impact on the immune system in Type 1 diabetes.

 Background to research

 The Bart’s–Oxford (or BOX) family study is the longest running family study of Type 1 diabetes anywhere in the world.
-It began in 1985 and tracks the health of over 3,900 families that include a child with Type 1 diabetes.
+It was begun in 1985 and tracks the health of over 3,900 families that include a child with Type 1 diabetes.

-The study has already been crucial in charting the rising occurrence of Type 1 diabetes in the UK and has helped to improve our understanding of the immune causes of Type 1 diabetes.
-This enables better prediction of who will get the condition so that they can receive the best possible care and be invited to join trials of new therapies.
+The study has been crucial in monitoring the rising occurrence of Type 1 diabetes in the UK and has helped to improve our understanding of the immune causes of Type 1 diabetes.
+This means we can better predict who might get Type 1 diabetes so that they can receive the best possible care and be invited to join trials of new therapies.

-We know that the genes and markers connected to the immune attack that cause Type 1 diabetes are changing rapidly and are understood to be highly varied in different individuals.
-In future this could affect how people at risk of Type 1 are identified and recruited for clinical trials.
-It is vital that the BOX study continues to improve our understanding of these variations and changes.
+New genes and markers connected to the immune attack that causes Type 1 diabetes are rapidly emerging.
+In future, this could affect how people at risk of Type 1 are identified and recruited for clinical trials.

-Using tried and tested methods, the researchers will examine blood samples from these individuals to look for important genes and risk markers.
+The researchers will examine blood samples to look for important genes and risk markers.
 They will then work out how these have changed compared to those seen in the previous generation of each family.

 As events in early in life can be important for the development of Type 1 diabetes, the researchers will also focus on participants in the study who are pregnant, with the aim of following their health and the health of their children.